Walton5888/pihole.github.io/README.md

 Downloads the latest piehole image to your docker installation.

-## 4. Create and Run Pi-hole Container
+## 5. Create and Run Pi-hole Container
 Now, you can create and run a Pi-hole container using the following commands.
 Replace user_password with your own password:

-docker run -d \
+sudo docker run -d \
     --name pihole \
     -e ServerIP=your_host_ip_address \
     -e TZ="America/California" \